Interviewed by a younger interviewer

 - Not willing to work long hours because of family or health

 - Do not understand, or worse, do not want to understand social media

 - Not willing to roll up your sleeves and do the grunt work

 - Stuck in an old-fashioned way of doing things

 All of the above are very tough jabs, and unfairly so.
 I understand this.
 Every group has stereotypes that are battled on a daily basis.
 The candidates that win this game are the ones who convey that they have broken the stereotype.
 They are comfortable with who they are, and what they represent.
-As much as you need to “break the stereotype”, what is even more important is to not reinforce the stereotype.
+As much as we need to “break the stereotype”, what is even more important is to not reinforce the negative stereotypes.

 The first bullet listed above is “technology”.
 If you come into an interview with an old flip phone, a day planner for a calendar, or mention that you resist Facebook, you are reinforcing the stereotype.